How to Boot DoomsDay USB

 Which Image to Download: MBR

-Choose the MBR version of DoomsDay USB if your PC uses legacy BIOS (older computers, pre-2012):
+• Choose the MBR version if your PC uses legacy BIOS (older computers, pre-2012).

-• Legacy BIOS usually shows a text-only (blue or gray) BIOS screen with keyboard navigation only.
+• Legacy BIOS shows a text-only (blue/gray) BIOS screen with keyboard navigation.

-• If your PC cannot boot the GPT version, use the MBR version instead.
+• If your PC cannot boot the GPT version, use the MBR version.

 • Windows installed before 2015 is often on MBR/Legacy BIOS systems.

-• Some older or refurbished laptops require MBR for booting from USB.
+• Some older/refurbished laptops require MBR for USB booting.

-• For maximum compatibility with very old hardware, choose MBR.
+• For max compatibility with very old hardware, choose MBR.

 Tip: You can always make both USBs and try them—no risk to your PC.